alvin-pc-chen/alvin-pc-chen.github.io/_projects/cnn.md

 The core of the CNN is `convlution`: square kernels with odd-numbered length are multiplied elementwise on each region in the image and summed up.
 Strictly speaking this is <strong>[cross-correlation](https://towardsdatascience.com/convolution-vs-cross-correlation-81ec4a0ec253)</strong>; in convlution the kernel has to be rotated by `180°`, as seen below.
 The kernel is iterated across the image in `strides` and outputs are positionally combined to form a 2D matrix.

-{% highlight python linenos %} class ConvLayer:
+{% highlight python linenos %}class ConvLayer:
     def __init__(self, input_shape, kernel_size=5, num_kernels=6, padding=0):
         # Get input dimensions
         input_depth, input_height, input_width = input_shape